spf13/spf13-vim/README.markdown

 ```

 Alternatively you can manually perform the following steps.
-If anything has changed with the structure of the configuration you will need to create the appropriate symlinks.
+If anything has changed with the structure of the configuration, you will need to create the appropriate symlinks.

 ```bash
     cd $HOME/to/spf13-vim/